- Are there any prerequisites for these courses?

 Any issues outside of classroom accommodations should be directed to the ADA Compliance Office.

-Official, sealed transcripts can be ordered and mailed to your home institution for a small fee (approximately $6.00 USD) using the ISIS system.
-Non-official transcripts can be printed through ISIS for free.
+Official, sealed transcripts can be ordered and mailed to your home institution for a small fee (approximately $6.00 USD) using the ONE.UF system.
+Non-official transcripts can be printed through ONE.UF for free.

 The Aquatic Animal Health program does not currently offer an online MS or PhD program.
 Our program does support traditional MS and PhD students through the College of Veterinary Medicine at the University of Florida.
-For more information please visit our website and/or contact our Graduate Coordinator, Dr. Roger Reep.
+For more information please visit our website.

 If you are registered as a Continuing Education student, you will not have access to student services such as the library.
 Non-degree students have full access to UF library services just like UF students.
 This includes the digital catalog of books and scientific journals and other library services designed specifically for distance learners.
 You can log-in to the Off-Campus Access portal (link on the left-side) with your Gatorlink username and password to access these materials.

-Will these courses count towards the Aquatic Animal Health Certificate that the University of Florida offers to veterinary students?
+Do these courses count towards the Aquatic Animal Medicine Certificate that the University of Florida offers to veterinary students?

-The Aquatic Animal Health Certificate is currently only available to veterinary students at the University of Florida College of Veterinary Medicine.
+The Aquatic Animal Medicine Certificate is currently only available to veterinary students at the University of Florida College of Veterinary Medicine.
 The certificate is 15 credits and gives formal recognition to the foundation of knowledge in aquatic animal health that a UF veterinary student has obtained through specialized training in, but not limited to, fish and marine mammal medicine.
-Our future goals include creating a certificate program for graduate students and expanding enrollment to students at other universities and to professionals looking for continuing education opportunities.
-More information on our current certificate program can be found here.

 Included in the tuition and fees is access to the UF Computing Help Desk.
 Once you have your Gatorlink account, you can contact them directly with technical problems that may occur.